dcSpark/stream-list/README.md

 1. Launch the application (`yarn tauri dev`)
 1. Set up OBS to to record part of the application using the Chroma Key filter to get transparency
 1. Use up & down arrows to change between news items

+# Other assets

+In the [public](./public/) folder, you can find:

+- Background to use for OBS
+- Thumbnail template to use for Youtube